htekgulds/gitlab-registry-cleaner-cli/README.md

 **Hello there! :wave:**

 This is my first real (_kinda_) open source project.
 It is a container registry cleaner cli tool for Gitlab.
-There are currently 2 commands: `stats` and `cleanup`

-`stats` for registry statistics and `cleanup` for actually cleaning up the container registry.
+You can get statistics about your image tags, or bulk-delete some of them based on suffixes.
+This tool is useful when you want to cleanup unused and old images within your self-hosted Gitlab instance in bulks.
+There are other projects like this one (mentioned below) but as far as i can see, all of them are focused on single project cleaning, which you need to setup per project and that is a lot of work!
+I needed a bulk-cleaner that i can run and clean all of the images in my Gitlab instance and this project was born.

 ## Installation